vignettes/sctransform_vignette.Rmd

 DimPlot(pbmc, label = TRUE)

-In the standard Seurat workflow we focus on 10 PCs for this dataset, though we highlight that the results are similar with higher settings for this parameter.
+In the standard Seurat workflow, we focus on 10 PCs for this dataset, though we highlight that the results are similar with higher settings for this parameter.
 Interestingly, we’ve found that when using sctransform, we often benefit by pushing this parameter even higher.
 We believe this is because the sctransform workflow performs more effective normalization, strongly removing technical effects from the data.

 Even after standard log-normalization, variation in sequencing depth is still a confounding factor (see Figure 1), and this effect can subtly influence higher PCs.
 In sctransform, this effect is substantially mitigated (see Figure 3).
 This means that higher PCs are more likely to represent subtle, but biologically relevant, sources of heterogeneity – so including them may improve downstream analysis.